 Oh, beloved hardwood flooring!
 How shall I install thee?
 Let me count the ways.

-Quick History of Hardwood Flooring and Flooring Patterns in the US
+Quick History of Flooring Patterns in the US

 Evolution of floor finishes and flooring patterns

-Then like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870’s when people returned to their senses.
+Like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870s when people returned to their senses.

 Taking a Hint

-In 1872, Charles Eastlake published his Hints on Household Taste in Furniture, Upholstery, and Other Details which advocated for the hardwood floor.
-He made the use of parquet and borders popular flooring patterns.
+In 1872, Charles Eastlake published his Hints on Household Taste in Furniture, Upholstery, and Other Details, which advocated for the hardwoods.
+He made the use of parquet and borders as popular flooring patterns.
 Wood floors got quite ornate.

 The Advent of Carpet

-But by the end of World War II, carpet was cheap.
+But by the end of World War II, the carpet was cheap.
 Wood flooring companies tried to compete on price by reducing quality.
 Installers rushed laying floors to cut costs even more.
-Between the two of them they killed the reputation of wood as a durable, quality flooring.
+Between the two of them, they all but destroyed the reputation of wood as a durable, quality flooring.

 Rebirth of a Classic

-There’s an almost unlimited number of ways you can install your hardwood flooring.
+There’s an almost unlimited number of ways you can install these floors.
 Here are some of the most popular we recommend:

-This is the most common hardwood floor pattern.
-It has its roots (pun intended) in the flooring pattern used by those early colonists and their hand sawed planks.
+This is the most common hardwood flooring installation pattern.
+It has its roots (pun intended) in the pattern used by those early colonists, and their hand sawed planks.

 In this example, the flooring was randomly placed in a linear design on the floor.
 The lengths of the planks vary to randomize the joints.
 This is achieved by cutting the starter piece in each row to a random length.
 Notice that the seems are always at least 8″ apart – this is good installation form.